Local Mitigation Plan

 Updating the Plan

-It is updated every five years by the LMS Task Force which includes representatives of the local governments, agencies, community groups and private citizens.
+The LMS Plan is updated every five years by the LMS Task Force which includes representatives from local government agencies, community groups, and private citizens.

 Sections of the LMS Plan

 The current plan is effective through June 2026 and includes the following sections: